ggt/SkEye_translations/README.md

 ## Credits
   * French translation by Germain Gagnerot

+## License & Copyright
+All translations are copyright Harshad RJ and are in the public domain.
+Anyone can use these translations for any projects, commercial or non-commercial, closed-source or open-source.

+When you create a translation, you will have to assign the copyright to me.
+I will add your name to the credits (unless you request not to).

 ## What can be translated
 Currently, only strings used in the User Interface can be translated.
 Translations for astronomical object names is planned but not implemented yet.